Writing an argumentative essay is one of the most difficult things to do when writing essays.

 Present your facts and evidence to support your arguments effectively.

-Give logical explanations to your main points and back them up with claims, examples, stats, and proves to convince your readers.
+Give logical explanations for your main points and back them up with claims, examples, stats, and proofs to convince your readers.

 6. The Conclusion

 This is where you summarize your main arguments and leave your readers with an impact.